 - Recall directions and locations accurately.

-The JTF2 motto is “facta non verba”, which translated from Latin means “deeds not words”, and is also on the unit’s patch.
+The JTF2 motto is “facta non verba”, meaning “deeds not words”, and is also on the unit’s patch.
 In the middle, there is a V-42 stiletto, which is the main CANSOFCOM symbol.
 On the right, there is the red maple leaf, the national symbol, and on the left, there is a representation of Canada on a geographical map.

 JTF2 operators’ equipment consists of: